Civil rights violations (Putnam County Sheriff's Office) $3.2 MILLION

 Medical Negligence: $320,000. (confidential settlement)

-Our client's husband was negligently discharged from a rural medical center in North Central Florida.
+Our client's husband was negligently discharged from the hospital.

 Bar fight: $800,000 (confidential settlement)